 "We've got a house ... floating upstream": Massive storm batters Alaska's west coast

-A powerful storm sweeping north through the Bering Strait on Saturday caused widespread flooding in several western Alaska coastal communities, knocking out power and sending residents fleeing for higher ground.
+The storm, the remnant of Typhoon Merbok, was weakening Sunday as it moved north from the Bering Strait into the Chukchi Sea on Alaska's northwest coast, where it still threatens smaller communities, said National Weather Service meteorologist Kaitlyn Lardeo.

+"This guy is going to hang out in the Chukchi Sea for the next few days and just rapidly weaken because it's so stationary," she said.

-The force of the water moved some homes off their foundations, and one house in Nome floated down a river until it got caught at a bridge.
+Several communities reported homes were knocked off their foundations by the force of the incoming water, often propelled by winds gusting near 70 miles per hour.
+One house in Nome floated down a river until it got caught under a bridge.

-The potent storm — what remains of Typhoon Merbok — has been influencing weather patterns as far away as California, where strong winds and a rare late-summer rainstorm were expected.
+It was a massive storm system — big enough to cover the mainland U.S. from the Pacific Ocean to Nebraska and from Canada to Texas.
+It influenced weather systems as far away as California, where a rare late-summer storm dropped rain on the northern part of the state, offering a measure of relief to wildfire crews but also complicating fire suppression efforts because of mud and loosened earth.

-In Alaska, no injuries or deaths were immediately reported, said Jeremy Zidek, spokesperson for the Alaska Department of Homeland Security and Emergency Management.
-Officials had warned some places could see their worst flooding in 50 years and that the high waters could take up to 14 hours to recede.
+There have been no reports of injuries, deaths or missing people in Alaska, the governor said during a Sunday news conference.
+A child reported missing Saturday was later found, he said.
+Officials had warned some places could see their worst flooding in 50 years, and that the high waters could take up to 14 hours to recede.

-The nearly 1,000-mile storm front has damaged roads and potentially other infrastructure, Dunleavy said at a Saturday evening news conference.
-Officials will evaluate any effects on water and sewer systems, seawalls, fuel storage areas, airports, and ports.
+Emergency management and American Red Cross personnel will deploy to those communities as soon as Monday, while Alaska National Guard members will be sent to Nome, Bethel and Hooper Bay to assist residents.
+Red Cross volunteers from the Lower 48 will also conduct needs assessments for food, water and shelter in other flooded villages.

+Many homes were flooded and about 450 residents on the western coast sought refuge in shelters, with more than half of them at a school in Hooper Bay, where they ate processed moose donated by village residents.
+Others rode out the storm on higher ground outside their communities.

-Federal Emergency Management Agency representatives were already in Alaska before the storm, and Dunleavy said they will stay to help assess damage.
+Federal Emergency Management Agency representatives were already in Alaska before the storm.

-"Our goal is to get the assessments done as soon as possible," he said.
-"We're going to move as quickly as we can to provide relief, provide recovery, provide the essentials that people need."

 Among the hardest hit communities was Golovin, a village of 170 or so residents who mostly sought shelter at a school or in three buildings on a hillside.
 Winds in the village gusted over 60 mph and the water rose 11 feet above the normal high tide line and was expected to rise another 2 feet Saturday before cresting.